 The other direct investment surveys are along the same lines as the main survey:

-- FDI flow survey: for equity capital, other capital and direct investment income;
+- FDI transaction survey: for equity capital, other capital and direct investment income;

-- FDI position survey: for equity capital and other capital;
+- FDI outstanding amounts survey: for equity capital and other capital;

 - FDI profit and loss survey: for reinvested earnings; and